 Schools now have a legal duty to prevent young people from being drawn to terrorism (since 1 July 2015).
 Schools should be alert to issues around staff, pupils and parents.

 At St Ursula’s Catholic Primary School, we build pupils’ resilience to radicalisation by promoting fundamental British values and enabling our pupils to challenge extremist views.

-The statutory guidance refers to the importance of Prevent awareness training to equip staff to identify pupils at risk of being drawn into terrorism and to challenge extremist ideas.
+The statutory guidance refers to the importance of awareness training to equip staff to identify pupils at risk of being drawn into terrorism and to challenge extremist ideas.
 The Home Office has developed a core training product for this purpose – Workshop to Raise Awareness of Prevent (WRAP).
-All our staff have received WRAP information and will be taking part in training sessions provided by the London Metropolitan Police on what Prevent is about and how to deal with any concerns they may see inside or outside school.
+All our staff have received WRAP information and take part in training sessions.